soumyadeep2007/constantine/README.md

 1. DistAlgo 1.0.9
 2. Python 3.6.2
 3. Windows 10 Education
-4. Multi-host execution with Ubuntu 16.0.4 on VirtualBox with Vagrant as aid
+4. Ubuntu 16.0.4 on VirtualBox with vagrant

 ## INSTRUCTIONS
 1. To run the system, navigate to the src directory and type in the following in a command prompt